evanx/jsbin/hydratePromises/readme.md

 }
 ```

 However we must handle params for pagination (or infinite scrolling), and especially not refetching earlier items we already have on the client in the "store."
 I guess the query params must include how many items we already have in our store so we don't refetch those.
-We then add the new items into our store.
+We then append the new items into our store.
 Finally our component's `state` is set from the store.

 Even better, we should just use Relay and GraphQL :)